Patient Advisory Board Health Equals Freedom – Making Sense of Cancer

 Naveena Nekkalapudi MBA

-Naveena Nekkalapudi is a breast cancer survivor since (2015) and a carer of elderly parents.
+Naveena Nekkalapudi is a breast cancer thriver since (2015) and a carer of elderly parents.
 Following her diagnosis, she decided to re-evaluate her life and focus on matters that are important to her.
 She describes it as changing from being career ambitious to being life ambitious.
 Wanting to utilise her varied skills and knowledge in assisting others to achieve better health outcomes.

 In her previous (corporate) life, she was a senior professional with extensive strategy, research, M&A and management skills across a range of industries – dairy, trustee, funds management and private health insurance.
 After completing treatment for cancer, Naveena drove the creation of a breast ‘cancer concierge’ service with her health insurance employer and now their members who are newly diagnosed with breast cancer (between 4,000 – 5,000 Australians per year) receive support as they navigate the private health system.